 Example 1: You are an online retailer located in Lincoln, Nebraska and make a sale through your website to a customer in Dayton, Ohio—a state where your business has no physical presence: You are not required to collect sales tax from the Dayton customer (unless you fall under Ohio's Amazon law).

-Example 2: You are operating solely out of an office in Cincinnati, Ohio and make a sale to a customer in Toledo, Ohio: You are required to collect sales tax from the Toledo customer.
+Example 2: You are an online retailer operating solely out of an office in Cincinnati, Ohio and make a sale through your website to a customer in Toledo, Ohio: You are required to collect sales tax from the Toledo customer.

-Example 3: After several years of operating solely out of a warehouse in Minot, North Dakota, you open a one-room satellite office just outside of Columbus, Ohio—a state where previously you had no physical presence.
-A day later, you make a sale to a customer in Cleveland, Ohio: You are required to collect sales tax from the Cleveland customer.
+Example 3: After several years of operating solely out of a warehouse in Lincoln, Nebraska, you open a one-room satellite office just outside of Columbus, Ohio—a state where previously you had no physical presence.
+A day later, you make a sale through your website to a customer in Cleveland, Ohio: You are required to collect sales tax from the Cleveland customer.

 Under a law that went into effect on July 1, 2015, certain larger Internet sellers with no physical presence in Ohio must collect and pay Ohio’s sales tax.
 More specifically, an out-of-state seller must collect sales tax from Ohio customers if that seller: